Starting weight and age greatly affect feed intakes.

 In this study, small-framed and large-framed cattle were slaughtered at an average yield grade of 4.2 and 3.0, respectively.
 The authors estimated that dietary energy needed to deposit a pound of lean was the same across diet treatments and frame sizes.

-Light muscled carcasses may result in deep discounts.
+Lightly muscled carcasses may result in deep discounts.
 Strive to produce carcasses with 2 square inches of ribeye area per 100 pounds of carcass weight.
 Carcasses with less than 1.6 square inches will receive severe penalties.
 Even carcasses less than 1.8 square inches may receive discounts.

 Crossbreeding systems and within-breed bull and female selection resulted in an industry average of 1.8 square inches.